Why Seeing Photos of Ourselves Disappoints Us

 1. We think we're more attractive than we actually are.

 When we think about ourselves, we are prone to a bias called self-enhancement, which is the tendency to evaluate our “own traits and abilities more favorably than is objectively warranted” (Epley and Whitchurch, 2008 p.
 1159).
 In the case of physical appearance, this bias leads us to believe that we are more attractive than we actually are.

 Evidence for this bias is revealed when researchers ask individuals to identify photographs of themselves.
-For example, researchers have presented participants with real photographs of themselves, as well as photographs which have been manipulated to be more or less attractive (through morphing participants’ own photographs with photographs of attractive and unattractive others).
+For example, researchers have presented participants with real photographs of themselves, as well as photographs that have been manipulated to be more or less attractive (through morphing participants’ own photographs with photographs of attractive and unattractive others).
 They then asked participants to choose the real photograph of themselves.
-Participants consistently chose photographs which had been manipulated to be more attractive as their “real” photographs, whereas strangers accurately chose the real photographs of those same individuals (Epley and Whitchurch, 2008).
+Participants consistently chose photographs that had been manipulated to be more attractive as their “real” photographs, whereas strangers accurately chose the real photographs of those same individuals (Epley and Whitchurch, 2008).
 Our dissatisfaction with our actual photographs may reflect this self-enhancement bias: When we perceive ourselves as more attractive than we really are, the reality of our true appearance can disappoint.